timothyLeeXQ/Prediction-and-Inference-with-F1-Data/README.md

 Formula 1, or F1, "is the highest class of single-seater auto racing sanctioned by the Fédération Internationale de l'Automobile (FIA)" (Source:
 [Wikipedia](https://en.wikipedia.org/wiki/Formula_One)).
 F1 is a global sport,
-with the annual championship involving races that have been held in all continents except Antarctica.
+with the annual championship involving races that have been held on all continents (except Antarctica).

 In F1, constructors build two race cars and engage drivers to race in them.
 Drivers first compete for a starting position in the race in a qualifying